 Design and Development Overlays (DDOs) in activity centres

 When the DDOs go on exhibition, we run a comprehensive statutory consultation programme which consists of:

 - Writing individually to affected owners and occupiers

 - Preparation of a fact sheet which is sent out with the letters

 - Running consultation sessions for people wanting to get more information, and

 - Seeking written submissions about the amendment which will be presented to a full Council meeting.

 Planning Scheme rewrite

-We anticipate that the next phase of community consultation on the Planning Scheme will get underway late 2018.
+We anticipate that the next phase of community consultation on the Planning Scheme will get underway around the middle of 2019.
 You will be able to have your say when we ask the community about it.